CR6Community/CR-6-touchscreen/README.md

   7. Flash your display with the DWIN_SET folder
   8. If anything went wrong, try the TROUBLESHOOTING.MD instructions
   9. Please provide feedback in Comments or Issues, as applicable

-**CAUTION: If you are using a MAC to prepare the SD card and to copy DWIN_SET to the card, PLEASE READ [THIS FAQ:](https://github.com/CR6Community/Marlin/wiki/Troubleshooting-Problems-with-Firmware-Flashing#my-screen-looks-like-this-picture-after-flashing-it)**

 ## Contributing